irfaanlukman/rockpaperscissors/README.md

 - defining computerChoice in a function getComputerChoice by running Math.flow(Math.random() *3) against choices[array of rps] and choices(randomNumber)

-- definining game function in switch cases for win/lose/draw conditions and recalling their functions
+- defining game function in switch cases for win/lose/draw conditions and recalling their functions

 - defining individual win/lose/draw functions